ninja-con-gafas/google/README.md

   Facilitates identity and access management for various Google services.

 **4. YouTube**:
-  Facilitates interactions with YouTube through the YouTube Data API and third party libraries.
+  Facilitates interactions with YouTube through the YouTube's internal API and third party libraries.